Azure/aace/CognitiveSearch/Deployment/readme.md

 -resourceGroup: The resource group name.
 By default it will use the -uniqueName
 -location: The location of all resources.
 By default it will be centralus
 -sampleCategory: The sample data which will be copied to the storage.
 Value should be one of the followings: healthcare, oilandgas, retail

+In the end of deployment, the script will open the demo web UI page in your default browser.
+You may need to wait for 1 to 2 minutes for the indexing to finish before querying any data.